Alibaba's blockbuster IPO: Why you should care about the Chinese giant

 6. CEO.
-When Ma retired, he handed the reins off to Jonathan Lu, a top Alibaba executive who also had his start in humble beginnings.
+When Ma retired, he handed the reins off to Jonathan Lu, a top Alibaba executive who also had humble beginnings.
 Lu, who was 43 years old when he took over as CEO, is a former Holiday Inn manager who later started an Internet fax company.
 He joined Alibaba after it tried to buy his company.
 Lu is known as a soft-spoken leader, a foil to the high-profile Ma, who mostly operates behind the scenes.

 8. Open sesame.
 Ma decided on the name Alibaba after he asked several people if they recognized it.
 Many of them associated it with the folk tale "Alibaba and the Forty Thieves," and the magical phrase "open sesame," which opened the mouth of a cave containing hidden treasure.